🎁 New User? Get 20% off your first purchase with code NEWUSER20 Register Now →

 What You Will Learn

-• Establishing secure baselines for Linux systems
+• Establishing secure baselines and configuration standards

-• File permission, ownership, and integrity audits
+• File permission, ownership, and SUID/SGID audits

-• SELinux and AppArmor auditing strategies
+• SELinux and AppArmor policy auditing

-• Firewall and network policy audits
+• Firewall and network security policy reviews

-• Automating security audits at scale
+• Automating security audits with scripts and tools

-• Compliance mapping and audit reporting
+• Compliance officers and auditors

 The book includes ready-to-use audit checklists, auditd rule examples, scripts, and compliance mappings that can be applied directly in production Linux environments.

-Bas van den Berg
+Author: Bas van den Berg

 Who Is This Book For?